In this video, I’m going to share with you how to get more accountability from your team members to the things that move the profit needle.

 Culture asks, “Will your people leap over tall buildings in a single bound to make sure your client is successful in their business or personal financial goals?”

 Let’s face facts.
 You know it is true.
 Banks stink at sales culture.

-Most say they’re working on it…but most have been “working on it” for three decades now and they still stink at it.
+Most say they’re working on it…but most have been “working on it” for three decades now, and they still stink at it.
 Why?
 Because you are repeating the mistakes of the past.
-Here are 5 biggest mistakes that are common to every failed bank sales culture.
+Here are the 5 biggest mistakes that are common to every failed bank sales culture.
 (That would be around 99 percent of them.) (more…)